KunalFinData/uae-finpay-fraud-risk-sql/README.md

 - How fraud trends evolve over time.
 - Which behavioural patterns require escalation for investigation.

-Without these insights, fraud investigations become reactive, resources are allocated inefficiently, and reporting to management becomes largely descriptive instead of risk-driven.

-This project builds a SQL-powered analytical layer that supports operational fraud monitoring and executive decision-making.
+Without these insights, fraud investigations become reactive, resources are allocated inefficiently, and reporting becomes descriptive rather than risk-driven.
+This project addresses those challenges by building a SQL-powered analytics layer that supports operational fraud monitoring and executive decision-making.

 ---